magento/merchdocs/src/payment/authorize-net.md

 **This integration will be removed from the Magento 2.4.0 release and has been deprecated from versions of 2.3.**<br/><br/>
 For details about making a secure transition from deprecated payment integrations, see our [DevBlog](https://community.magento.com/t5/Magento-DevBlog/Deprecation-of-Magento-core-payment-integrations/ba-p/426445){:target="_blank"}.

 The Authorize.Net payment method has replaced the Authorize.Net Direct Post payment method.
-Authorize.Net handles all steps in the transaction process — such as payment data collection, data submission, and response to the customer — while the customer remains in your store.
-Authorize.Net can be used with orders created from the Admin as well as from the store.
+Authorize.Net handles all steps in the transaction process, such as payment data collection, data submission, and response to the customer, while the customer remains in your store.

 ## Customer Workflow